 Fragmentation is the process by which a MAC SDU is divided into one or more MAC PDUs.
 This process is undertaken to allow efficient use of available bandwidth relative to the QoS requirements of a connection's service flow.
-Implementation of reassembly function is mandatory.
+Capabilities of fragmentation and reassembly are mandatory.